 Chief Financial Officer

-Ms. Clague has served as Chief Financial Officer of Retrophin, Inc. since November 2014.
-Ms. Clague has 30 years of experience as a financial executive, and oversees the Company’s Accounting, Finance, IT and Facilities functions.
-Previously, Ms. Clague served as Chief Financial Officer of the San Diego and Ohio operations of Amylin Pharmaceuticals, Inc., after its acquisition by Bristol-Myers Squibb and subsequent divestiture to AstraZeneca.
-Prior to the acquisition, Ms. Clague was the Vice President, Corporate Controller and Principal Accounting Officer of Amylin for 10 years, when she also served as the Chief Financial Officer of Amylin's collaboration with Eli Lilly and Company.
+Ms. Clague has served as chief financial officer of Retrophin since November 2014.
+Ms. Clague has 30 years of experience as a financial executive, and oversees the company’s accounting, finance, IT and facilities functions.
+Previously, Ms. Clague served as chief financial officer of the San Diego and Ohio operations of Amylin Pharmaceuticals, Inc., after its acquisition by Bristol-Myers Squibb and subsequent divestiture to AstraZeneca.
+Prior to the acquisition, Ms. Clague was the vice president, corporate controller and principal accounting officer of Amylin for 10 years, when she also served as the chief financial officer of Amylin's collaboration with Eli Lilly and Company.
 Earlier, Ms. Clague held financial roles at Sony Electronics, Inc., Cubic Corporation and KPMG.
-Ms. Clague currently serves on the board of directors of LRAD Corporation.
-Ms. Clague is a Certified Public Accountant in the State of California, and received a B.S. in Business Administration from Menlo College.
+Ms. Clague currently serves on the board of directors of Genasys and Fluidigm.
+Ms. Clague is a Certified Public Accountant in the State of California, and received a B.S. in business administration from Menlo College.

 Chief Medical Officer

-Dr. Rosenberg has served as Chief Medical Officer of Retrophin since July 2018 and is responsible for overseeing the clinical development of the Company's product pipeline.
+Dr. Rosenberg has served as chief medical officer of Retrophin since July 2018 and is responsible for overseeing the company's clinical development, as well as clinical operations, pharmacokinetics, medical affairs, patient advocacy and pharmacovigilance.
 He brings more than 20 years of clinical and therapeutic development experience, including advancing several mid- and late-stage programs across therapeutic areas through to commercialization.
 Previously, Dr. Rosenberg served as chief medical officer at Medimetriks Pharmaceuticals where he was responsible for the clinical development and medical strategy for pipeline candidates and multiple product launches.
 He also served as chief medical officer of Esperion Therapeutics, where he led the design, protocol implementation, execution and monitoring of innovative clinical programs.
 Prior to joining Esperion, Dr. Rosenberg served as the executive director and head of cardiovascular and metabolism clinical development for the Forest Research Institute, where he led the advancement of multiple late-stage clinical trials.
 Earlier in his career, he held leadership roles in clinical development, medical affairs and administration at Sanofi Aventis and Pfizer.
-Dr. Rosenberg completed his internal medicine residency at The Icahn School of Medicine at Mount Sinai Hospital and holds an M.D. from the Drexel University College of Medicine and a B.A. from Johns Hopkins University.
+Dr. Rosenberg completed his internal medicine residency at The Icahn School of Medicine at Mount Sinai Hospital and holds an medical degree from the Drexel University College of Medicine and a B.A. from Johns Hopkins University.

 SVP, Research and Development

-Dr. Rote has served as senior vice president of Research & Development (R&D) of Retrophin, Inc. since February 2017.
-He is responsible for all aspects of the Company's R&D functions, overseeing clinical development, discovery and translational research, regulatory affairs, and medical affairs.
+Dr. Rote has served as Senior Vice President of Research & Development (R&D) for Retrophin, Inc. since February 2017.
+He is responsible for discovery and translational research, regulatory affairs, quality assurance, biometrics, and technical operations including chemistry, manufacturing and controls (CMC).
 Prior to joining Retrophin, Dr. Rote led clinical development at Ardea Biosciences, a wholly owned subsidiary of AstraZeneca.
 In this role, he was responsible for leading all aspects of clinical trial execution and analysis, including clinical operations, data management, and biostatistics.
-Prior to his role at Ardea, Dr. Rote held numerous positions of increasing responsibility at Amylin, including vice president and site head for R&D. He earned both his Ph.D. in Pharmacology and B.S. in Pre-Medicine from Pennsylvania State University, and received postdoctoral training from the University of Michigan.
+Prior to his role at Ardea, Dr. Rote held numerous positions of increasing responsibility at Amylin, including vice president and site head for R&D. He earned both his Ph.D. in pharmacology and B.S. in pre-medicine from Pennsylvania State University, and received postdoctoral training from the University of Michigan.

 General Counsel and Corporate Secretary

-Ms. Reed has served as Senior Vice President, General Counsel and Corporate Secretary of Retrophin, Inc. since January 2017.
+Ms. Reed has served as senior vice president, general counsel and corporate secretary of Retrophin, Inc. since January 2017.
 She is responsible for overseeing the Company's general legal, intellectual property, government affairs and corporate compliance functions.
-Previously, Ms. Reed served as General Counsel of Celladon Corporation, and prior to Celladon, served as General Counsel of Anadys Pharmaceuticals, Inc. until Anadys' acquisition by Roche.
+Previously, Ms. Reed served as general counsel of Celladon Corporation, and prior to Celladon, served as General Counsel of Anadys Pharmaceuticals, Inc. until Anadys' acquisition by Roche.
 Prior to joining Anadys, she was an attorney with the law firms Cooley Godward LLP and Brobeck, Phleger & Harrison LLP.
-Ms. Reed is a member of the State Bar of California, and received her J.D. from Harvard Law School and her B.S. in Business Administration from the University of California at Berkeley.
+Ms. Reed is a member of the State Bar of California, and received her J.D. from Harvard Law School and her B.S. in business administration from the University of California, Berkeley.